tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Tiny Weather Forecast Germany tries to be very conservative with your download volume.
 For this reason it only updates the currently displayed region.
 All other regions in the regions drop down are merely places once visited and do not get any updates.

-*Note* the currently selected region is also the region displayed in any widget added to the home screen.
+*Note*: the currently selected region is also the region displayed in any widget added to the home screen.

-If you want all regions from the drop down menu to get updated, select *"Update everything"*.
+If you want all regions from the dropdown menu to get updated, select *"Update everything"*.

 ### How do I set the region to be displayed at the home screen widget?